Diet & nutrition

 Understanding Carbohydrates: Part Two - The impact of different carbohydrates

-• The categorisation of food and drinks found within the Glycemic index
+• Examples of foods and drinks within the GI scale

 • Sweet Potatoes